Electrical FSR: Certificate renewal

 Have an FSR Account?
-You can process your renewal through our online services.
+Process your renewal through our online services.

 When do I need to renew?

 Your electrical field safety representative (FSR) certificate of qualification must be renewed every three years with proof of continuing education.
-You must renew by the expiry date listed on your wallet card.
-There are consequences if you fail to renew by the required deadline.
+You can apply to renew your certificate up to 60 days before it expires.

 What happens if I don't renew?

 If you do not renew your certificate but continue to perform regulated work, you put yourself and others at risk.
 These are the consequences for working with an expired certificate:

 - A safety officer may issue a compliance order, or recommend a monetary penalty

 - A safety officer may be authorized to stop your work in the field

 - Any contractor licence you’re named on becomes invalid, along with any associated installation or operating permits

 - You can’t be named on any new or renewed operating permits, installation permits, temporary construction permits, and contractor licences